physiodatatoolbox/docs/docs/user-guide/file-converter.md

  - **Remove EyeLink System Events:**
   The File Converter converts all messages available in the .edf file to eye-tracking events, except the events that match the regular expression specified in this field.
 Leaving the field blank converts all messages.
 Many EyeLink system-events are not actually used by the PhysioData Toolbox and can therefore be omitted from conversion.
 The default value removes these system-events.

+ - **Data interpretation:**
+   - **No special interpretation:**
+     The data is not interpreted in any special way and left as is.
- - **DataViewer Options:**
+   - **DataViewer interpretation:**
+     The data is interpreted as conforming to a sunset of the DataViewer convention, namely:
+     - **Message offset correction:**
        If messages were sent with an time-offset prefix as defined by DataViewer, then the timestamps of those messages can be corrected accordingly by the File Converter.
-Messages should have the following format: \<offset> \<msg>, where \<offset> is the message delay in ms.
+These messages should have the following format: `\<offset> \<msg>`, where `\<offset>` is the message delay in ms.
+     - **Trial generation:**
+       Trials are generated from 'TRIALID' and 'TRIAL_RESULT' messages-pairs.
+At least one trial must be present.
+These trials are converted into pregenerated epochs by the converter.
+Additionally, trial variables (messages in form of `!V TRIAL_VAR <NAME> <VALUE>`) are parsed and added as epoch metadata.

 {% include image.html
     img="user-guide\file-converter\eyelink-custom-options.png"